by Denise Crawley

 Bang the tree on the ground

-Prior to bringing your cut Christmas tree into your home, pick it up by the trunk and bang the base on the ground a few times.
+Prior to bringing your cut Christmas tree inside, pick it up by the trunk and bang the base on the ground a few times.
 This will remove the dead, loose needles outside, and leave you with less of a mess inside your home.

 Make a fresh cut to improve water intake